ejnguyen619/hero-rise/README.md

 ### Damage

 Damage is calculated by using a Random Number Generator (RNG).
+Choose between attacking directly or defending to make a counter attack.

 ### Use Items in Battle